AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/building-person-scoring-model.md

 Person scoring helps you identify the people who are most engaged with your company and are your Ideal Customer Profile so that you can share those leads with your sales team and close deals!
 Together with sales, you determine which leads you want to hand off to them by using a lead/person scoring program in Adobe Marketo Engage.
 This can either be determined by a minimum of behavioral scoring, demographic scoring, or both.

-In this tutorial, we will walk you through three exercises suggested by Marketo Engage Champions Christina Zuniga and Katja Keesom.
+In this tutorial, we walk you through three exercises suggested by Marketo Engage Champions Christina Zuniga and Katja Keesom.
 Follow along to determine which activities and characteristics are important indicators that a prospect is interested in purchasing (behavioral scoring) and is the right fit for you (demographic scoring), and account for the nuances across markets.

 ## Why develop and use a person scoring model?